 Our philosophy is also influenced by the work of Maria Montessori who believed that children are unique and that it is the role of the teacher to develop their abilities.
 By recruiting highly qualified and experienced teachers, we are confident that we can help each child to reach their full potential.

-Finally, we believe in a Community Approach to teaching and learning; this is also an element of the Te Whariki curriculum.
+Finally, we believe in a Community Approach to teaching and learning in school; this is also an element of the Te Whariki curriculum.

 “Each community to which a child belongs, whether it is a family home or an early childhood setting outside the home, provides opportunities for new learning to be fostered.
 This enables children to reflect on alternative ways of doing things, make connections across time and place, establish different kinds of relationships and encounter different points of view.
 These experiences enrich children’s lives and provide them with the knowledge, skills, and dispositions they need to tackle new challenges.”
 (Te Whariki Curriculum Guidance 1996)

-At Kensington International Kindergarten we aim to develop a family environment where children, parents and practitioners can all learn together, to make this journey one of true discovery.
+At Kensington International Kindergarten in Bangkok, we aim to develop a family environment where children, parents and practitioners can all learn together, to make this journey one of true discovery.